4 Protestant Reformation & America

 Protestant Reformation

-As the Roman Empire fell into political and military decline over the next few centuries, its main institutional remnant was the Christian church.
-Medieval Christianity split into two seats of power: Rome (west) and Constantinople (east).
+As the Western Roman Empire fell into political and military decline over the next few centuries, its main institutional remnant was the Christian church.
+Medieval Christianity split into two seats of power, Rome (west) and Constantinople (east).
 Fast-forwarding five-hundred years and through numerous smaller schisms, the Western church grew politically powerful and prone to the same imperfections as a secular government.
 The Church expanded its temporal powers under Pope Gregory I (590-604 CE).
-The Pope was sometimes called the “pope-king” and much of what’s now Italy was divided into the Papal States while uniting, or attempting to unite, much of central Europe was a Holy Roman Empire that critics derided as neither holy, Roman nor an empire (pink, left).
+The Pope was sometimes called the “pope-king” and much of what’s now Italy was divided into the Papal States while uniting, or attempting to unite, much of central Europe was the Holy Roman Empire that critics derided as neither holy, Roman nor an empire (pink, left).

-Some theologians challenged the canon, or which gospels had been included or left out of the New Testament, that varied regionally; but even more protested against the Church itself and its controversial policies.
+Some medieval proto-Protestant theologians challenged the canon, or which gospels had been included or left out of the New Testament, that varied regionally, while others protested against the Church itself and its controversial policies.
 Their complaints included ongoing instances of child abuse and extramarital affairs exacerbated by its priestly celibacy requirement.
 Other problems included church-sponsored brothels, corruption of the papal throne by wealthy and influential non-theologians, conducting of masses in Latin, and selling of indulgences to grieving relatives for the Church to liberate lost souls from Purgatory, a purported stage of afterlife between Heaven and Hell.
 Indulgences started as awards given to soldiers during the Crusades but the Church started selling them to parishioners.
 While Catholic rituals provided comfort and inspiration to many, Latin was a “dead language” unspoken in most parts of Europe, making it impossible for most parishioners to understand what was said during mass except for during a brief homily in their local language (American Catholic masses switched to English after Vatican II, 1962-65).
 Clergy thus controlled content.
 It’s not a given that sermons and Scripture are more fulfilling than rituals, but the Church was also harsh in stamping out Europe’s traditional folk religions that it defined as pagan, or different interpretations of Christianity that it defined as heretical.
 Many peasants resented the relative comfort of monasteries, where monks stayed warm in the Winter and had plenty to eat and drink even as they labored at farming, construction, and transcribing.
 Protests by early heretics like the Waldensians, John Wycliffe (1330-1384) of England, and Jan Hus (1369-1415) of Bohemia met with harsh repression.
 Wycliffe (right) led a movement to translate the Bible from Latin into English in the late 14th century.

 John Wycliffe Dispensing Early English Bible